crossplane-contrib/provider-gcp/docs/AUTHENTICATION.md

 Using temporary Access Tokens will require a process to regenerate an access token before it expires.
 Luckily we can use a Kubernetes CronJob to fulfill that.

+**DISCLAIMER**

+*The following method will only work if running the provider in a GKE cluster on GCP.
+This is because the creation of access tokens requires a service account with Workload Identity enabled.*

 ### Steps

 #### 0. Prepare your variables